ckeditor/ckeditor4/tests/plugins/widget/manual/partialmask.md

 @bender-tags: 4.13.0, feature, 3240
 @bender-ckeditor-plugins: wysiwygarea,toolbar,clipboard,image2,sourcearea,list,undo,stylescombo

-**Note:**

-**Please test with dev tools open and after each step check mask size and position.
-Each time it should adjust to the changes made.**
+**Note: Test with dev tools open checking mask size and position after each step.
+Additionally, each mask has a red border so it's positioning is visible without inspecting mask element.**

-Expected and unexpected results are always the same:
+Expected and unexpected results are the same for each step:

 ### Expected result:
 Mask adjusted to the new size of caption element.
 There is only one mask element for widget.

 ### Unexpected result:
 Mask stayed the same size, didn't move properly or there are more than one mask elements.

+### Steps:
 1. Check if mask covers `caption` element of image widget.
 1. Check text widget - the first `editable` should be editable and the second one should be masked.
 1. Resize image using resize handler.